GJasonAnderson/fps-leader/docs/fusion.md

 - [ Student Registration is $50 ]( https://my.faithpromise.org/portal/event_signup.aspx?id=420353 )
 - [ Leader Registration is FREE ]( https://my.faithpromise.org/portal/event_signup.aspx?id=421230 )
 - [ Host Home Registration ]( https://fpstudents.wufoo.com/forms/pel-fusion-host-homes-2018/ )

-## Fusion Lobby Presence
-**February 3rd-4th**
-FPS will have tables and signs set up in the lobby to push Fusion and help students sign up at all services this weekend.
-If you can help us our by manning the table and greeting families and students, we would greatly appreciate it!

 ## Where Do You Stand?
 Let Us Know!
 <form name="fusion-status" netlify>